 Taking care of yourself and practicing self-love is an important way to boost your emotional health and wellbeing.
 A good way to practice self-love is to make a list of all the things that make you feel good, and then ensure you do at least one thing every day.
 It doesn’t matter what the act is – it could be having a bath, going for a run, watching a feel-good movie, drawing or painting, having a glass of wine, or even singing along to your favourite song.
 If this strikes a chord, you may like this article that one of our Coaching Partners, Marian, recently wrote on how to bring more joy into your life.
 When you intentionally do something that makes you feel great, you’re reducing your stress levels and helping yourself feel more confident, capable, and calm.

 Some people find it harder than others to be kind to themselves and treat themselves with love and care.
-If you’re one of these people, try to spend time or talk to the people who are always kind to you.
+If you’re one of these people, try talking to the people who are always kind to you.
 Seeking out people you know that have your back can make it easier to feel safe and grounded.
 Another way you can practice self-love is to spend time learning a new skill.
 Not only does this take your mind off a difficult situation, it’s also rewarding, confidence boosting, and often has powerful therapeutic benefits.
 If you’re interested in taking up a new hobby or skill, have a look at the arts and culture section of our website: from painting to knitting, calligraphy to carpentry, there’s something for everyone – and it’s never too late to learn something new.

 7. Get moving